thegooddocsproject/thegooddocsproject.github.io/index.md

 Providing writing templates:

 * Amplifies the writing effectiveness of developers, power users writers, and more.
 * Improves doc quality and consistency across the board.
-*   Facilitates the democratisation of knowledge.
+* Facilitates the democratization of knowledge.
 * Leads to self-empowerment and the betterment of humankind.